Software Maintenance

 Adaptive maintenance

-Adaptive maintenance is modifying software to adapt to changes in the external environment.
+Adaptive maintenance ensures that the software continues to work correctly as the environment changes.
+It includes updates to support new operating systems, hardware, or external software integrations.
+It involves modifying the software to adapt to changes in the external environment.
 This environment encompasses all external conditions and influences that act upon the software, such as business rules, government policies, work patterns, and software and hardware operating platforms.
-Any changes to this environment may necessitate a corresponding modification to the software.
-This includes updates to ensure compatibility with new hardware or operating systems, regulation changes, or user requirements changes.

 Perfective Maintenance